JHR1986/johnhenryroche-ms4-youngirishartists/README.md

 - Go to your email account and go to your account settings.
 - Under Security, scroll down to Signing in to Google and make sure that the 2 step verification functionality is turned on.
 - Under the same heading (Signing in to Google) you will see the 'App Passwords' option.
-- Click on the option, select mail for the app and under device type select other and fill in 'Django'.
+- Click on the option, select mail for the app and under device type select 'other' and fill in 'Django'.
 - You will now receive a password which you should copy and set it as a Config Variable in Heroku:
 ```
     EMAIL_HOST_PASS = 'Password you just copied'